rojas70/MAEG-3080-project/MCTS-tutorial.md

 In this tutorial, you will learn:

 -  The basics theory of MCTS
+-  A naive AI for tic-tac-toe
+-  MCTS for tic-tac-toe
--  How to code a MCTS
+-  MCTS with UCB1 for tic-tac-toe
--  Intuition behind MCTS (Why it works!)
+-  Intuition behind UCB1 (Why it works!)

 We will build the knowledge upon the real application (Tic Tac Toe) to get intuitions about what, how and why MCTS works well in chess plays and other AI applications.